HPV vaccine for men who have sex with men (MSM)

 The human papillomavirus (HPV) vaccine is available for MSM who are up to and including 45 years of age.
 MSM can have the vaccine at the GUM (sexual health) and infectious disease clinic at Jersey’s General Hospital.

 If you would like to be vaccinated, let your clinic doctor or nurse know.
 There is no charge to have the vaccine.
-The clinic times for our drop-in services are:
+The clinic times drop-in services is available for men Tuesday 5pm to 6.30pm and Thursday 5pm to 6.30pm.

 We also have clinics during daytime hours, which are strictly on an appointment only basis.
 You can email or phone us on +44 (0) 1534 442856 to make your appointment.